How to Fix Netflix Not Working on Samsung TV: (Easy!)[Updated 2023]

 Internet connectivityCheck your Wi-Fi or wired internet connection and ensure that it is properly connected.

-Cache and dataClear cache and data of the Netflix app on your Samsung TV.
+Corrupt Cache and dataClear cache and data of the app on your TV.

-Netflix server issuesWait for some time and check the Netflix Server status.
+Netflix server issuesWait for some time and check the Server status.

-HDMI connection issuesDisconnect and reconnect the HDMI cable from the Samsung TV and the device.
+HDMI connection issuesDisconnect and reconnect the HDMI cable from the STV and the device.

-Factory reset Samsung TVIf none of the above steps work, perform a factory reset on your Samsung TV.
+Factory reset TVIf none of the above steps work, perform a factory reset on your TV.

-Contact Samsung SupportContact Samsung support for assistance in resolving the issue.
+Contact SupportContact support for assistance in resolving the issue.

 Cause and Solution Table for Netflix

-Best Way to Fix Samsung TV Netflix not working
+Best Way to Fix TV Netflix not connecting

 1. Restart your modem and router.
 This will reset your internet connection and may fix the problem.